-North Dakota Legal Resources
+Free Online Legal Resources

 North Dakota has a simple three-tiered court system.
 Depending on the severity of your case, you may be heard by either of the two bottom tiers of court.
 The top tier is reserved exclusively for appeals and other matters.

 When faced with a legal issue, contacting an experienced attorney is always the best bet.
 At LawInfo you can search for a skilled, Lead Counsel Rated North Dakota attorney by location and by practice area.
-We have North Dakota attorneys who dedicate their practice to specific areas of the law, so you will not only find an attorney, but an attorney who is knowledgeable to help you with your particular legal issue.